triek/Selaphobia/README.txt

 SELAPHOBIA
 -----------------
 This is an platformer game made entirely by Triek.
-You can play by open this project in an IDE (preferably IntelliJ) and execute the MainClass class.
+You can play by open this project in an IDE (preferably IntelliJ) with JDK 23 and execute the MainClass class.
 The only control button is Left-click, click to jump.

 All the graphics are homemade using Adobe Photoshop and Illustrator.
 The code is in Java using IntelliJ IDE.
 Most of the code I learned from KaarinGaming PlatformerTutorial, but Java is still a pain.
 Yes, it is Geometry Dash rip off.